-■ Politicians and associations: We aim to maintain a dialog with political decision-makers and government authorities so as to create a framework for a successful digital economy in Germany.
+- Politicians and associations: We aim to maintain a dialog with political decision-makers and government authorities so as to create a framework for a successful digital economy in Germany.
 One particular issue for us is ensuring competition, which acts as a driver for innovation, investments, and consumer benefits.
 This is why we are a member of associations such as VATM(1), Bitkom(2), BREKO(3), and eco(4).
-In addition, specialist departments are active in relevant associations

-■ Non-governmental organizations: Our United Internet for UNICEF foundation has worked with the United Nations' Children's Fund for more than a decade now to collect donations and recruit new sustaining members.

-■ Local communities: We welcome dialog with local communities and the population at large at our locations.
-Since we are a telecommunications and internet provider, our operating locations do not M have a significant impact.
+In addition, specialist departments are active in relevant associations and bodies. - Non-governmental organizations: Our United Internet for UNICEF foundation has worked with the United Nations' Children's Fund for more than a decade now to collect donations and recruit new sustaining members. - Local communities: We welcome dialog with local communities and the population at large at our locations.
+Since we are a telecommunications and internet provider, our operating locations do not have a significant impact.
 On the contrary: We create jobs outside major German cities at locations such as Montabaur or Zweibrücken.
 We are also supporting the integration of refugees at our locations with our "1&1 Fit for Job" program.

 In addition, our stakeholders' opinions and decisions are a key factor both in shaping our sustainability management activities and in determining what goes into our sustainability report.
-We have introduced
+We have introduced a separate dialog with selected stakeholders for this.

-See "Our Social page 89ff.
+See "Our Social Commitment" on page 89ff.

-See "Our Social page 89ff.
+See "Our Social Commitment" on page 89ff.